As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 Common symptoms of sodium posing in dogs include limping, weakness and lethargy, lack of appetite, increased thirst and consumption of water, increased urination, scratching and disorientation, tremors, seizures, and coma.

 Since capers typically contain high amounts of sodium, if you want to share some of these buds with your dog, it is advisable to thoroughly soak and rinse them to get rid of excess salt.

-2. Blood Sugar Control
+2. May Impair Blood Sugar Control

 If your dog is diabetic or taking diabetic medications, therefore, avoid feeding him capers because it may cause his blood sugar to go too low (Remember that diabetes medications are designed to lower blood sugar).

 They are safe for our dogs too but be cautious when feeding them to your dog as they can be high in salt and can alter your dog’s blood glucose level.